By Matti Anttila, Ph.D.

 Let’s start from basics: A diver goes down and breathes compressed air from his/her cylinder.
 Air contains nitrogen, which, as an inert gas, dissolves into the diver’s tissues.
 When the diver starts ascending, the ambient pressure decreases and dissolved nitrogen transfers from other tissues to the blood, from there to the lungs and finally leaves the body with each exhale cycle.
 Simple as that, is it?

 In recreational diving, no decompression dives are being conducted.
 Divers are told to stay within their no-decompression limits (NDL) of bottom time.
 This NDL is shown in diving tables, and besides that, divers must stay within certain ascent speed.
-This information is generally enough for most divers, but what happens when we exceed the NDL and start accumulating decompression time?
+This information is generally enough for most divers, but what is the case when we exceed the NDL and start accumulating decompression time?

 TISSUE SATURATION AND ASCENT CEILING